EliasJorgensen/sasshash/README.md

 # Sasshash

-Sasshash is a simple CLI tool to quickly compile SASS into a browser-caching friendly CSS file, with a SHA1 hash of the compiled data in the filename.
+Sasshash is a simple CLI tool to quickly compile SASS into a browser-caching friendly CSS file, adding a SHA1 hash of the compiled data to the filename.

 ## Dependencies
 * [Ruby SASS](http://sass-lang.com/install) (node-sass version in the works)